 I wondered if I ought to pack up my synthesisers and go back to the UK.
 But my friends in Tokyo were unconcerned.
 North Korea had been making wild threats for decades, they said, and besides Kim Jong-un wasn’t going to start a war he would immediately lose.

 I was less convinced.
 How many of the angry young men who shoot up schools and shopping malls expect to survive the police response?
-They just want to hurt the world as much as they can before they die, because they think they’re making some sort of point.
 Who was to say Kim was any different?
 Who was to say Trump would talk him down?

-The Demilitarized Zone is the heavily fortified and misleadingly named 160-mile sausage of fence, watchtower, and landmine that divides Korea.
+The Demilitarised Zone is the heavily fortified and misleadingly named 160-mile sausage of fence, watchtower, and landmine that divides Korea.
 There are tours, it turns out.
 You have to book via insecure credit card payment and submit passport information to be cleared by the UN.
 It sounded just dangerous enough to be exciting.
-Perhaps I could be the one to negotiate a peace deal.
+Perhaps I could be the one to negotiate a truce.

 On the train from Incheon Airport to Seoul television screens loop a five-minute video about a group of tiny islands between Korea and Japan.
 The Koreans call them the Dokdo islands, the Japanese call them the Takeshima islands, and both countries insist the islands belong to them.
 The argument rests on maps and documents dating back centuries.

-“HISTORY KNOWS THE TRUTH,” said the television screens, as Japanese maps and documents screwed themselves up and tossed themselves away.
+“HISTORY KNOWS THE TRUTH,” said the television screens.
+Japanese maps and documents screwed themselves up and tossed themselves away.
 “We call on Japan to stand humbly before the truth of history.
 Dokdo will forever remain a peaceful island of Korea in the East Sea.”

-I wondered who this shameless propaganda was supposed to be for.
-Then I thought of the Last Psychiatrist adage about advertising: “If you’re watching it, it’s for you.”
-The video was in English, after all.
+I wondered who this was supposed to be for.
+Then I thought of the Last Psychiatrist adage about advertising: “If you’re seeing it, it’s for you.”

 The propaganda proved to be most interesting thing about the museum.
 The Southern fighters were brave and heroic; the North savage, duplicitous, insect-like.
 Why?
 No visitor to the war museum in Seoul is likely to be sitting on the electric fence about which Korea they support.